The European Union's General Data Protection Regulation on data privacy rights takes effect as of May 2018:

 The diagram above illustrates what a GDPR request workflow might look like.

 Adobe is providing documentation and procedures (with APIs when available), for the customer privacy administrator or AEM administrator to handle GDPR requests and help our customers be compliant with this regulation.
 The procedure documented will allow them to execute the GDPR requests manually or by calling into APIs, where available, from an external portal or service.
 Please see the sections below for GDPR documentation for AEM product areas.

-These AEM integrations are with GDPR ready services.
-No personal data from Adobe Target or Adobe Analytics is stored in AEM in relation to the integrations.
+These AEM integrations are GDPR compliant.
+No private data is stored in AEM in relation to the integrations.

 For further information see:

 AEM Communities bestows upon the data subjects right to their data portability, right to access, and right to be forgotten by means of out-of-the-box APIs.
 These APIs enable bulk deletion and bulk export of user generated content, and disabling user accounts identified through their authorizable IDs.
 However, permanent deletion of user account is realizable through deletion of user node in CRXDE Lite, which addresses the need of easy Opt-out from the system.